 Discover the latest vulnerabilities with recurring weekly scans or schedule them as per need and convenience.
 You can also set up Trello, Splunk, PagerDuty, Slack, Jira, OpsGenie, and Webhooks integrations directly into the workflow with the help of Detectify Deep Scan.

 The Detectify Crowdsource system constantly updates the deep scan knowledge base with the contributed discoveries and allows users to test various input options and application reactions.
 You can also automate test launches and feedback paths using Detectify Deep Scan.

-Further, the tool allows to overview all vulnerabilities, prioritize and fix using expert advice.
+Further, the tool allows us to overview all vulnerabilities, prioritize, and fix them using expert advice.

 W3af is an open-source web security scanner that helps exploit all web application vulnerabilities and secures applications.
 It is an interesting tool with multiple extensions.
 The extensions like Keep-Alive, Gzip, Logging, etc., allow users to transfer HTTP requests at lightning speeds.

 Also, it is easy to integrate them into your code.
 Another feature of W3af is it stores all vulnerabilities, information disclosures, and anything valuable identified by a plugin in a knowledge base.

 It immediately updates admins on detecting security vulnerabilities in the web applications for further use in penetration testing engagements.
 There is also a provision for saving scan reports in the form of text files using W3af.

 As hacking activities are increasing day by day, organizations need to install tools that will help quickly detect security vulnerabilities in web applications and secure crucial information from a data breach.